Category: State Park

 You might recognize Gillette’s name if you’re a Sherlock fan.
 William Hooker Gillette was a play writer.
 Arthur Conan Doyle approached Gillette in the mid 1890s to see if he was interested in writing an adaptation of Sherlock Holmes.
 Not only did Gillette write the play, he also stared in it as Holmes.
 Gillette gave the iconic character some of the symbols we’ve come to associate Sherlock Holmes with…the deerstalker cap, the pipe, and the catch phrase “Oh this is elementary, my dear fellow”.
 The phrase eventually developed into the “Elementary, my dear Watson” that we all know.

 We didn’t do much in CT.
-We had zero cell service.
+We had zero cell service which made it impossible to work or do any research for things to see.
 And we didn’t really care for the RV park we stayed at.
 It was a long week of doing nothing and it kind of dragged by for us.
 I’m sure there are some very lovely and wonderful areas of CT, but we didn’t stay near them.

 See y’all down the road!